season101/CSDocumentation/MDFiles/NotesOnGit.md

 ```bash
 git add .
 ```
-> this command adds all the files from our root of project directory recursively to the staging area.
+> This command adds all the files from our root of project directory recursively to the staging area.

 ### Committing Changes